Dr. Nicolay Rusnachenko

 (Journal Paper)

-doi / original-paper / attention-analysis / workflow-code / networks-code / bert-code
+doi / preprint / paper / attention-analysis / workflow-code / networks-code / bert-code /

 This lecture is devoted to the works that were done within last 4 years, which is related sentiment attitude extraction task.